jxzhe/WebCanvas/README.md

 * **Cursor icon**
     * Depends on the current tool
 * **Refresh**
-    * Be able to undo it too
+    * Be able to undo this 'refresh' move too
 * **Different brushes**
     * Circle
     * Rectangle